7 Core Product Design Skills

 1. Strategy

-What it means: Connecting design decisions with broader business goals and long-term vision.
+What it means: Connecting design decisions to business goals and long-term vision.

 Level